agriculturegovau/agds-next/.changeset/tiny-pigs-worry.md

 '@ag.ds-next/badge': minor
 ---

-Remove neutral tone from IndicatorDot
+Removed the neutral tone as well as the `tone` prop from IndicatorDot.
+It now only uses the blue 'action' colour.